-Reception to Year 11 girls have lunch in the dining room.
+Years 7-11 girls have lunch in the dining room.
 All food is prepared and cooked on the premises.
 The School is renowned for its varied and imaginative menus, seasonal local (or British) produce, free range British meat where possible, delicious vegetarian options, outstanding salad bar and fresh bakery.

 The weekly menu is displayed on the School website and girls are welcome to give their opinions and suggestions about food.
 Themed and topical menus feature regularly and the school cookies are legendary.
-There is also a tuck shop available to Senior School pupils at break time.
+There is also a tuck shop available to pupils at break time.